Building Insurance Valuations

 Statistically, fire is the main risk against which you need to insure.
 However, floods and cyclones may also be a major risk – depending on where your property is located.
 Earthquakes, although infrequent in cities and towns within Australia can cause widespread destruction, as the earthquake in Newcastle and more recently in Christchurch demonstrated.

 The cost of the building is not the only cost which should be included in an insurance valuation report.
 The buildings are usually the main cost component, but there are other costs involved.
 These include the cost of professional fees, inflationary factors, meeting current building regulations, demolition and removal of debris and the cost of all work external to the building (such as paving, fences, pools and signage).
 In most states the legislation makes it mandatory that these costs are included in the replacement value of a strata building.

 A Leary & Partners replacement insurance valuation report provides you with a brief description of the building structure, external work and major equipment at the date of inspection.
-It also includes photographs, a measure of the overall building areas and a summary of the costs which make up the valuation.
+It also includes photographs, a measure of the overall building areas and external works, and a summary of the costs which make up the valuation.

 Leary & Partners can also prepare complete contents replacement insurance valuation reports for loose assets, together with asset register reports, for any type of building.

 Replacement insurance valuations (or real property insurance valuations) for buildings and their contents require a high level understanding of construction processes and costs.

 Quantity Surveyors are universally recognised as the professionals best qualified to estimate construction costs.
-As quantity surveyors, we are better qualified to prepare these reports than other non-quantity surveying professionals associated with the building or property industry.
+As quantity surveyors, we are better qualified and trained to prepare these reports than other non-quantity surveying professionals associated with the building or property industry.